K4KarolE/31_I_aM_Db_Bee/README.md

 </div>

 ## How to test/save your selected skin without running the scraping engine
-- Change the skin there and back, every skin update triggers the `save & update function` for the skin
+- Change the skin, every skin update triggers the `save & update function` (for the skin only)

 ## Alternative start
-- Look around in the the `docs\launcher` folder, if you want to launch the program from your desktop* or from Total Commander`s button section
+- Look around in the the `docs\launcher` folder, if you want to launch the program from your desktop or from Total Commander`s button section
+    - Windows: you can create a shortcut for the `.bat` file
 - Do not forget to change the path and python types according to your system
-- * = Windows: you can create a shortcut for the `.bat` file

 ## How to use less information/columns from the target sheet
 - No code: